In front-end systems, “state management” is very important.

 Defining the State Class

-The class used as a state needs to be immutable.
+The class used as the state must be an immutable class.

-You can define an immutable class using freezed as follows:
+Define an immutable class using freezed, as shown below.

 import 'package:freezed_annotation/freezed_annotation.dart';